Formal Power Series on Algebraic Cryptanalysis: Estimation using a multi-grading

 \section{Estimation using a multi-grading}

 In this section, we introduce a value using a multi-degree to approximate the solving degree and, by extending Proposition \ref{prop:Die15} to a multi-grading, prove that the first fall degree of a multi-graded polynomial system over a sufficiently large field is bounded by this value.
-Moreover, we show that the assumption for the field order $q$ of our results is satisfied in attacks against actual cryptosystems.
+Moreover, we provide the theoretical assumption for applying the XL algorithm with a kernel search to a multi-graded polynomial system.